Australian gambling tax law

 - poker;

-- terrestrial and online casinos.
+- land-based and online casinos.

 And if the player is a professional?